Timber Allocation Order

 In preparing a TRP, VicForests is required to comply with any condition relating to consultation that is specified in the Allocation Order.
 TRPs must also be consistent with the Allocation Order and any relevant Code of Practice related to timber harvesting.

 VicForests consults widely on its TRPs.
-All TRPs are evaluated by a number of stakeholders including DEPI, Parks Victoria and Aboriginal Affairs Victoria.
+All TRPs are evaluated by a number of stakeholders including the Department of Environment, Land, Water and Planning (DELWP), Parks Victoria and Aboriginal Victoria.
 VicForests also provides the opportunity for the local community, individuals and groups to review its initial TRPs and provide comment.

 VicForests must cause notice of a new TRP, or a change to an existing TRP, to be published in the Government Gazette.

-Copies of current TRP and maps showing the extent and location of coupes and coupe driveways can be viewed at this link on the VicForests' website.
+Copies of current TRPs and maps showing the extent and location of coupes and coupe driveways can be viewed on the VicForests website.

 Post harvest regeneration

-Under Part 5 of the SFTA, VicForests must prepare a TRP in relation to the Allocation Order for undertaking management activities associated with timber harvesting including forest regeneration.
+Under Part 5 of the Sustainable Forests (Timber) Act 2004 (the Act), VicForests must prepare a TRP in relation to the Allocation Order for undertaking management activities associated with timber harvesting including forest regeneration.
 TRPs must also be consistent with the Allocation Order and any relevant Code of Practice related to timber harvesting.

-Clause 18 of the Allocation Order states that VicForests must submit an annual report to the Secretary to DEPI by 30 September each year describing the area of timber harvested and regeneration results for the preceding financial year for ash and mixed species forest stand types.
-The department will continue to monitor VicForests' regeneration results and conduct audits through the Forest Audit Program.
+Clause 18 of the Allocation Order states that VicForests must submit an annual report to the Secretary to DJPR by 30 September each year describing the area of timber harvested and regeneration results for the preceding financial year for ash and mixed species forest stand types.
+DJPR will continue to monitor VicForests' regeneration results.